Poster competition

 – any prize awarded will be split across the team.

-• Each school/group can enter a maximum of five entries in total.
-We encourage you to run the competition with larger groups but to select the top five to enter from your school.
+• Each school/group/individual can enter a maximum of five entries in total.
+We encourage you to run the competition with larger groups but to select the top five to enter from your setting.
 If you send more than five entries, we will only be able to include the first five in the competition.
 You can award further prizes within your school-level competition if you wish.

 • Entries must be one page of A4 or A3 paper only and you will need to take a photo or scan of it to send electronically.